What is kief? How do you get it?

 There are many different parts of a cannabis plant, each with its own unique set of uses.
 One part of the plant that many marijuana users are familiar with is the flower.
 As some may be aware, there is more to it than meets the eye, and the bud also contains kief.
 Now, you might ask yourself: what is kief?

-Kief is a powdery substance that can be extracted from the cannabis bud using a grinder that has a mesh screen.
+Kief is a powdery substance that can be extracted from the cannabis bud using a grinder that has a mesh screen or a kief box.
 It’s rich in trichomes that are responsible for producing the cannabinoids in a cannabis plant.
 These cannabinoids are the active ingredients in the plant such as cannabidiol (CBD), tetrahydrocannabinol (THC), and cannabinol (CBN).

 Simply put, trace amounts of kief are found in all the buds that you smoke (higher quality cannabis can contain more kief), and by collecting it as you consume your flower you can use it to create highly concentrated cannabis products if you are patient enough (and/or if you just smoke a lot!).